+HDR1 (COM1)

-HDR1 (COM1) is the main communication port.
-If it is connected to a PC serial port, the RAD can be held in reset by asserting the DTR line.
-Since most PC based terminal emulators do this by default, the RAD will not be able to communicate with a terminal emulator unless the DTR line is de-asserted or unless HDR1 pin 7 is left disconnected.
-The HDR1 pinout is as follows:
+This is the main communication port.
+If it is connected to a PC serial port, the RAD can be held in reset by asserting the DTR line if JP7 is in the EXR (Enable eXternal Reset) position.
+Since most PC based terminal emulators do this by default, the RAD will not be able to communicate with a terminal emulator unless the DTR line is de-asserted or unless JP7 is in the NXR (No eXternal Reset) position.